rconradharris/reddit-background/README.rst

 ==================

 Dynamic subreddits are automatically chosen according to some criteria.
-For example the ``{seasonal}`` subreddit will rotate with the seasons: in Spring it maps to r/SpringPorn, in Winter to r/WinterPorn, etc.
+For example the ``{seasonal}`` subreddit will rotate with the seasons: in the spring it maps to r/SpringPorn, in winter to r/WinterPorn, etc.

 Right now, ``{seasonal}`` is the only dynamic subreddit available.